-3.5.5 Economic Analysis of Acquisition and Relocation Measure Evaluation.
+3.5.4 Economic Analysis of Acquisition and Relocation Measure Evaluation.

+The CEMVN team completed an economic analysis of Measure 16 in the 4th iteration to assess the cost of acquisition and relocation of structures within the 25-year storm surge floodplain.
 The estimate of the cost of acquiring structures was computed once model execution was completed.
 Acquisition costs are based on the cost of acquiring the parcel of land, the structure(s) built on the land, an architectural survey, and miscellaneous costs associated with the acquisition process.
 The depreciated replacement value of the structure (excluding any contents) was used to represent the cost of the structure, which was previously described as being sourced from RS Means Square Foot Cost data.
 The acquisition cost was the cost of performing an architectural survey, which is associated with cultural resources concerns.
-Finally, the cost of demolition, deed changes, legal fees, and regradding the surface were estimated and included as miscellaneous costs.
-These miscellaneous costs associated with acquisition were sourced from the 2010 USACE Cedar Rapids, Iowa Feasibility Report.
+Finally, the cost of demolition, deed changes, legal fees, and re-grading the surface were estimated and included as miscellaneous costs.
+These miscellaneous costs associated with acquisition were sourced from the 2010 USACE Cedar Rapids, lowa Feasibility Report.
 The prices derived from the 2010 report were price indexed to 2019 price levels.
 Acquisition costs by structure were summed to yield an estimate of total structure acquisition cost.

-Relocation.
-Relocation costs are based on the cost of relocating the occupant, as required per Uniform Relocation Assistance and Real Property Acquisition Act of 1970 (URA), that has been removed from the acquired parcel.
+Relocation costs were based on the cost of relocating a tenant residential occupant, as required per Uniform Relocation Assistance and Real Property Acquisition Act of 1970 (URA), that has been removed from the acquired parcel.
 Relocation costs include purchasing a suitably located piece of property commensurate with the acquired parcel and the costs associated with the URA.
 Costs associated with URA include assisting the occupant with moving costs and incidentals for residential structures and moving costs, searching expenses, and re-establishing costs for non-residential structures.
-The URA costs amount to \$38,000 per residential structure and \$50,000 per non-residential structure.
-Relocation costs by structure were summed to yield an estimate of total structure relocation cost.
+The URA costs amount to \$38,000 per residential structure and \$50,000 per non-residential structure.-Relocation costs by structure were summed to yield an estimate of total structure relocation cost.
 The total acquisition and relocation costs were added together and applied on a per structure basis to estimate a cost of acquisition and relocation.
+Net benefits of Measure 16 are shown in Table 3-9.